 Cabinetry Gets Colorful

-“We are still seeing painted cabinets as the preferred choice to lighten up most kitchens, however the color choice is where we see fun personalization taking place,” Jean adds.
-“Kitchen islands in a different color or in a stained wood adds variety, especially in a large kitchen.”
+“We still see painted cabinets as the preferred choice to lighten up most kitchens.
+However, the color choice is where we see fun personalization taking place,” Jean adds.
+“Kitchen islands in a different color or a stained wood adds variety, especially in a large kitchen.”

 “Painted cabinets are still in,” ensures Krieg Kjer, our cabinetry trade partner with Cutting Edge Custom Cabinets.
 “My wife picked blue, green, and white cabinets for our house, and they look great!”